verygoodgraphics/vgg_runtime/README.md

 ./sdl_runtime /path/to/your/file.daruma
 ```

-where `file.daruma` is a file conforming to [VGG Specs](https://docs.verygoodgraphics.com/specs/overview), which can be generated using [VGG Command-line tool](https://github.com/verygoodgraphics/vgg_cli) or [VGG Daruma](https://verygoodgraphics.com/daruma).
+where `file.daruma` is a file conforming to [VGG Specs](https://docs.verygoodgraphics.com/specs/overview), which can be generated using [VGG Command-line tool](https://github.com/verygoodgraphics/vgg_cli).

 ### Running with custom font configuration